PovedaAqui/cybertraceai-ops/README.md

 As the first open-source, multi-vendor network observability platform, suzieq established a foundation that CybertraceAI-Ops builds upon by adding:
 - Natural language interaction with network telemetry data
 - AI-powered interpretation of network states
-- Dynamic tool selection based on context
+- Tool selection based on context
-- Interactive streaming responses for real-time insights

 We believe that combining suzieq's powerful observability engine with AI-driven natural language processing creates a more accessible and efficient way to understand your network.